Teddy Reig

 Theodore Samuel Reig (November 23, 1918 – September 29, 1984) was a self-described "jazz hustler" who worked as a record producer, A&R man, promoter, and artist manager from the 1940s through the 1970s.
-As a record producer, he captured the work of dozens of legendary jazz innovators.
+As a record producer, he captured the work of dozens of jazz innovators.
 He also influenced rhythm and blues, rock and roll, and Latin music.

-In 1945 Reig produced the first recordings led by legendary Jazz saxophonist Charlie Parker.
+In 1945, Reig produced the first recordings led by the jazz saxophonist Charlie Parker.
 "Had he done nothing else," said Reig biographer Edward Berger, "this accomplishment alone would have ensured his place in history.
 But he continued to document the development of the new music through his work with a whole range of seminal artists."

 Early life and personality

-Jazz historian David Ritz profiled Reig as "a three-hundred-pound-plus, six-foot Jewish promoter born in Harlem …, raised among the thieves and geniuses of the jazz world, [and] an impassioned fan who mastered the art of networking at an early age."
+Jazz historian David Ritz profiled Reig as "a three-hundred-pound-plus, six-foot Jewish promoter born in Harlem..., raised among the thieves and geniuses of the jazz world, [and] an impassioned fan who mastered the art of networking at an early age."

 Reig was born to a Jewish family on 110th Street, in Harlem, and attended New Utrecht High School, in Brooklyn.
 After leaving school without a diploma, he began hanging out at New York ballrooms, jazz clubs, and music hot spots, ingratiating himself with musicians, managers, and impresarios.
 In his early 20s he served nine months in a Kentucky jail for narcotics possession.

 Jazz historian Patrick Burke wrote that Reig "initially earned his club-going money with schemes such as selling worn-out records that had been doctored with shoe polish to look brand new."

 "Eventually, he was given small jobs, like placing signs announcing a gig," wrote jazz historian Richard Carlin.
-"Promoter Cy Shribman took him under his wing hiring him to work as a 'band boy' for Mal Hallett’s band ....
-Band boys were responsible for managing the band’s equipment and scores, and arranging the stands and chairs on stage before the band played.
-Reig’s other 'duties' included keeping an eye on the band’s stash of marijuana."
+"Promoter Cy Shribman took him under his wing hiring him to work as a 'band boy' for Mal Hallett's band ...
+Band boys were responsible for managing the band's equipment and scores, and arranging the stands and chairs on stage before the band played.
+Reig's other 'duties' included keeping an eye on the band's stash of marijuana."